Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 In this branch the backend REST API service and the database are modified so that a user can be authenticated and they will see and manage only the to-do items they have created.
 Anonymous access is also allowed, and all to-do items created while not authenticated will be visible and manageable by anyone.
 Authentication is done via the Azure Static Web Apps reverse proxy, that [takes care of all the complexities](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization) of OAuth2 for you.
 The Vue web client has been also updated to provide login and logoff capabilities.

+### V2.0 Notes

+In this branch the backend REST API service is modified so that the to-do list can be saved an manged using an Azure SQL database.
+Communication with the database is done using JSON too, as Azure SQL support [JSON natively](https://docs.microsoft.com/en-us/sql/relational-databases/json/json-data-sql-server?view=sql-server-ver15).

 ## Folder Structure

 - `/api`: the NodeJs Azure Function code used to provide the backend API, called by the Vue.Js client.